simmt/simmt.github.io/index.md

 In 1960, the Government of Alberta established a rat-patrol zone, encompassing all land within 17 miles of the Saskatchewan border, unto its northern cut-off (set at Cold Lake).
 Using pollingstation data from provincial and federal elections, I use a Regression Discontinuity Design (RDD) to consider how citizen interaction with civil servants effects perceptions of government competence.

 I am currently awaiting time in Alberta to build datasets from archival data.
 For instance, using historical Elections Alberta documents containing data at the polling-station level, I can explore how direct exposure to the Alberta rat-elimination program in the 1960s (i.e., those voters living within 17 miles of the Saskatchewan border) altered voter’s attitudes towards government competence and, potentially, spending (a regression discontinuity design).

-+ Working Paper. *A Theory of Radical Kindness: Building a Concept with Measurable Implications*

-Theories that exist beyond measurement often struggle to gain prominence in the social sciences.
-After all, without variables to measure, how can a theory be tested?
-I note that theories of radical kindness have received such treatment, in addition to prejudice of its blind optimism.

-Crucially, radical kindness is just kindness unless it brings about the change required for a just society to arise.
-I define a proxy variable of radical kindness that measures the dollar effect of decency in redressing “institutional gaps.”
-An institutional gap occurs when establishing a set of rules to fix one problem requires opening vulnerability to yet another.
-Were people’s decency to “cover” the gap, we can measure the dollar effect.

-Through my redefinition, I reposition theories of radical kindness such that (i) they are not blindly optimistic, but merely point to where institutions will not be able to get us out of our problems; and (ii) becomes less "demanding" as a dichotomous measure (i.e., that our society of sinners must become saints), but based more in a variable of gradation (e.g., the dollar value of a society becoming marginally more “kind”).
-The paper illustrates its theory with an example of an “institutional gap” and its costs.

-International patent law is used to incentivize innovation, but at the cost of enabling monopolist pricing, which endows the economy with yet other inefficiencies.
-In a scenario of radical kindness, monopolists would price at a competitive market level (where marginal returns are zero), based on a sense of decency.
-Here a measurable dollar value might be derived of the effects of radical kindness, via the dollar value of reduced inefficiencies occurring in the economy as a result.